 “Personal data” is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
 Identification can be by the information alone or in conjunction with any other information.
-The processing of personal data is governed by the Data Protection Bill/Act 2017 the General Data Protection Regulation 2016/679 (the “GDPR”) and other legislation relating to personal data and rights such as the Human Rights Act 1998.
+The processing of personal data is governed by the Data Protection Act 2018 the UK General Data Protection Regulation (the “GDPR”) and other legislation relating to personal data and rights such as the Human Rights Act 1998.

 Who are we?

-The Trust conducts its activities through both its central team and the four Camp Groups listed below:
+The Trust conducts its activities through both its central team and the three Camp Groups listed below:

 The Trust is a single legal entity, both a charity (number 1066751) and a limited company (number 3473879).
 The holiday camps listed above are part of this legal entity, and are subject to the single Data Controller listed above.

 What data does the Data Controller listed above process?
 He or she will process some or all of the following where necessary to perform his or her tasks:

 - Names, titles, and aliases, photographs and video images;

 - Contact details such as telephone numbers, addresses, and email addresses;

 - Where they are relevant to our mission, or where you provide them to us, we may process demographic information such as gender, age, date of birth, marital status, nationality, education/work histories, academic/professional qualifications, hobbies, family composition, and dependants;